-- Life experiences or special circumstances of an applicant (maximum 3 points)
+- Life experiences or special circumstances of an applicant (3 points awarded to all

-Applicant may have one or more in this category but maximum points awarded are 3.
+Applicant may have one or more special circumstances, but the maximum points awarded to each applicant.
+Documentation not required.

-- Proficiency or advanced level coursework in languages other than English (maximum
+- Proficiency reading, writing and speaking or college level coursework in languages other than English

 How to Apply